finite-element/finite-element-course/doc/source/implementation.rst

 The marking scheme will be as follows:

-High first (80-100)
+High first/distinction (80-100)
   As for bare first, but additionally the extension (mastery) component of the implementaton exercise has been completed correctly and clearly.
-Bare first (75-80)
+Bare first/distinction (70-80)
   All parts of the implementation are correct and all tests pass.
 The code style is always very clear and the implementation of every exercise is transparent and elegant.
-Upper second (60-75)
+Upper second/merit (60-70)
   The implementation is correct but let down somewhat by poor coding style.
 Alternatively, submissions which are correct and well written up to and including solving the Helmholtz problem but which do not include a correct solution to boundary conditions will earn an upper second.
-Lower second (45-60)
+Lower second/pass (50-60)
-  Most of the exercise is correctly implemented, but there are some test failures, or there are significant failures in coding style or in the transparency and elegance of solutions.
-Third (30-45)
-  There are significant failings in the implementation resulting in many test failures, and/or the coding style and elegance are sufficiently poor that the code is hard to understand.
+  There are significant failings in the implementation resulting in many test failures, and/or the coding style is sufficiently poor that the code is hard to understand.
-Fail (0-30)
+Fail (0-50)
   The implementation is substantially incomplete.
 Correct implementations may have been provided for some of the earlier exercises but the more advanced parts of the implementation exercise have not been